OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/bulkimporting.md

   * Root user only:
     * **username** - optionally filter by username; for root, bulk imports for all users are returned by default

+NOTE: Returns an empty list `[]` if no recent or active bulk imports are queued

 ## Get a list of active and recent bulk imports for a user in a specified queue
 ```
 GET /manage/bulkimport/:queue/